North American river otter: Geographic range

 The North American river otter is found throughout North America, inhabiting inland waterways and coastal areas in Canada, the Pacific Northwest, the Atlantic states, and the Gulf of Mexico.
-North American river otters also currently inhabit coastal regions throughout the United States and Canada.
-North American river otters also inhabit the forested regions of the Pacific coast in North America.
+They also inhabit the forested regions of the Pacific coast in North America.
 The species is also present throughout Alaska, including the Aleutian Islands, and the north slope of the Brooks Range.

-However, urbanization and pollution instigated reductions in range area.
-They are now absent or rare in Arizona, Kansas, Nebraska, New Mexico, North Dakota, Ohio, Oklahoma, South Dakota, Tennessee, and West Virginia.
-Reintroduction projects have expanded their distribution in recent years, especially in the Midwestern United States.
-Since their reintroduction to Kentucky in the early 90s, they have recovered to the point that a trapping season was started in 2006, and the species is now found in all major waterways.
-In 2010, the Colorado Department of Wildlife reported the species, reintroduced in the 1980s, was "thriving" and recommended its protection status be reconsidered.
-In late 2012, a river otter nicknamed Sutro Sam took up residence around the former site of the Sutro Baths in San Francisco, the first river otter sighting in that city in more than half a century.
-In Canada, North American river otters occupy all provinces and territories, except until recently Prince Edward Island.
-Otters have recently re-established themselves on Prince Edward Island.
+However, urbanization and pollution has resulted in a reduction in the otters' range in the United States.
+River otters are now absent or rare in Arizona, Kansas, Nebraska, New Mexico, North Dakota, Ohio, Oklahoma, South Dakota, Tennessee.
+Reintroduction projects have expanded their distribution in recent years, such as in West Virginia, and especially in the Midwestern United States.
+Since their reintroduction to Kentucky in the early 1990s, the otters have recovered to the point that a trapping season was implemented in 2006, and the species is now found in all of the state's major waterways.
+In 2010, the Colorado Department of Wildlife reported the river otter, reintroduced to the state in the 1980s, was "thriving" and recommended its protection status be reconsidered.
+In late 2012, a river otter nicknamed Sutro Sam took up residence around the former site of the Sutro Baths in San Francisco, the first river otter sighting in that city since the 1950s.
+North American river otters occupy all Canadian provinces and territories, except, until recently, Prince Edward Island.
+Otters have recently began re-establishing themselves on Prince Edward Island.
+In Minnesota, otter populations have rebounded due to reintroduction efforts in the 1980s, improvements in water quality, habitat restoration, and harvest regulation.
+While river otters are most common in northern Minnesota, otters can be seen in urban areas like the Twin Cities.

 Historical records indicate North American river otters were once populous throughout most major drainages in the continental United States and Canada prior to European settlement.
 North America's largest North American river otter populations were found in areas with an abundance and diversity of aquatic habitats, such as coastal marshes, the Great Lakes region, and glaciated areas of New England.
-In addition, riverine habitats in interior regions supported smaller, but practical, otter populations.
+In addition, riverine habitats in interior regions supported smaller otter populations.
 The North American river otter existed on all parts of the Pacific Coast, including the seashore and inland streams and lakes.
-However, large populations never occurred in areas of Southern California such as the chaparral and oak woodlands and Mojave Desert seasonal waterway regions, or in the xeric shrubland regions in New Mexico, Texas, Nevada, and Colorado.
-In Mexico, the North American river otters lived in the Rio Grande and Colorado River Deltas.
+However, river otters were scarce or absent in areas of Southern California such as the chaparral and oak woodlands and Mojave Desert seasonal waterway regions, or in the xeric shrubland regions in New Mexico, Texas, Nevada, and Colorado.
+In Mexico, North American river otters lived in the Rio Grande and Colorado River Deltas.